-The District will provide a copy to any parent or guardian upon request.
+The District will provide a copy to any parent/guardian upon request.

-SUICIDE AND DEPRESSION AWARENESS AND PREVENTION
+SUICIDE/DEPRESSION AWARENESS & PREVENTION

 Youth suicide impacts the safety of the school environment.
 It also affects the school community, diminishing the ability of surviving students to learn and the school's ability to educate.
-Suicide and depression and prevention are important Board goals.
+Suicide and depression prevention are important Board goals.
 School District U-46 addresses suicide and depression awareness in accordance with the U-46 Board of Education Policy 7:290 Suicide and Depression Awareness and Prevention.